Design & Technology

 The study of Technology allows pupils to engage with rapidly changing technologies and provides opportunities to consider the environment in which they live.
-St Edmund’s teaches the skills necessary for success in a broad-based way up to the end of L5 (Year 9), after which pupils may choose to continue to GCSE in either Food Technology or in Product Design.
+St Edmund’s teaches the skills necessary for success in a broad-based way up to the end of L5 (Year 9), after which pupils may choose to continue to GCSE in either Food Preparation and Nutrition or in Product Design.

 At GCSE, the Department’s objectives are: